IsaacViolette/STM32L4_Prog/Lab5/README.md

 Isaac Violette
-ECE 271 Lab 3
+ECE 271 Lab 5
-2/17/22

-Something cool: When # symbol is pressed, the previous input is displayed at the end of the display
+3/2/22

+Something cool: When Right joystick is pressed, the motor moves clockwise, and when the joysick is pressed left, the motor moves counterclockwise.
+When the joystick is pressed up, the motor moves clockwise infinitely, and when the joystick is pressed down the joystick moves counterclockwise infintely.
+In both of these cases, if the center button is pressed then the motors stop turning.
+When any button is pressed on the joystick, the LCD displays what button is being pressed.

 Post Lab:

-1. Can your code correctly handle if multiple keys are pressed at once?
-Why or why not?

-My code cannot correctly handle when multiple keys are pressed at the same time.
-When I tested this out whatever key that was let go of last was displayed on the screen.
-The reason behind this is because when two buttons are pressed, it can create a short.
-Also, within my code, when I am using the keyoad scan function, I am checking rows and columns to figure out which button is being pressed.
-Since there are multiple, nothing happens and my button debouncer is waiting for whatever button is released last.
-Whatever button is released last, moves through my debouncer and gets displayed while nothing happens to the other button that is pressed.
+1. The Darlington array can only provide 500mA of current.
+If you needed a larger current, what could you use instead of the Darlington array?

+ANSWER:
+If you need high current output, you can put the output pins in parallel which will allow for a current above 500mA.

+2. Is it possible to rotate the motor less than 1/2 step?
+(Hint, see Chapter 16.6 of the textbook)

+ANSWER:
+Yes, it is possible to rotate the motor less than a half step This is called micro stepping, but this uses PWM to rotate the fractions of a full step.